clairemerot/physalia_adaptation_course/04_day4/02_SVcalling/readme.md

 As we have highlighted several times, a VCF is a VCF, whether the variants are called from RADseq or WGR data, whether you call hundreds or millions of variants, so you can repeat all the analyses we presented to you during the course using this new WGR dataset.
 For this tutorial we will focus on the visualization of genomic variation with PCA (see below).

 ## Structural variation
+1. SVs calling
-Calling structural variants (i.e. inversions, deletions, insertions, duplications, translocations) requires analyzing different types of information from the sequence data, such as overlap, orientation and read splitting.
+Calling structural variants (i.e. inversions, deletions, insertions, duplications, translocations) requires analyzing different types of information from the sequence data, such as read overlap, orientation and splitting.
 Therefore, we need software specifically designed to extract this kind of information.
 One commonly used of these programs is Delly2, which takes into account all of these 3 types of information.
-This below is teh general approach to call SVs from Delly:
+This below is the general approach to call SVs from Delly:
 ```
 ###Germline SV calling
 #SV calling is done by sample for high-coverage genomes or in small batches for low-coverage genomes